Title

 Issue on Appeal

-The sole issue raised was whether the trial court correctly treated recidivism as an aggravating circumstance in imposing the additional penalty for habitual delinquency; defense counsel argued that recidivism is inherent in the notion of habitual delinquency and therefore should not be separately counted as an aggravating circumstance.
+Counsel for the accused raised a single question: whether the trial court correctly considered recidivism as an aggravating circumstance in imposing the additional penalty for habitual delinquency, arguing that recidivism is inherent in habitual delinquency and therefore should not be double-counted.
+The appeal therefore challenged the propriety of the additional penalty imposed for habitual delinquency.

 Court's Analysis on Habitual Delinquency

-Conforming to the Solicitor General’s recommendation and the Court’s analysis, the Supreme Court modified the appealed sentence by affirming the principal penalty (one month and one day of arresto mayor) and eliminating the additional penalty for habitual delinquency.
-Costs were not imposed.
+Conforming to the Solicitor General’s recommendation, the Court modified the appealed sentence by affirming the principal penalty of one month and one day of arresto mayor and eliminating the additional penalty for habitual delinquency.
+The modification was ordered without costs.

 ...continue reading